junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Not any more."
 Dean tilts his head in Cas's direction, who is sitting right on his side.
 Dean unconsciously brushes his knees against Cas's.
 "He's an angel, by the way.
 Wings and halos and harps."

-Cas glances at him briefly.
+Cas casts a glance at him briefly.
 "Was," he corrects.
 "I *was* an angel.
-And I don't have a harp.
-But I could have shown you my wings and halo if I were.
+And I didn't have a harp.
+But I could have shown you my wings and halo when I were.
 But not anymore."

 Donatello looks back and forth between them, and throws himself into the most soft and comfortable armchair in the room, drinking tea in gulps.
 "I'll need a minute to digest," he says with a pant.